showdown

 understanding of Pokeon sets that may appear.

-Populate this dataset by editing data/team_datasets.json
+Populate this dataset by editing data/team_datasets.json.

-decision making method for picking a move, but in theory the knowledge of sets should
+Still uses the safest decision making method for picking a move, but in theory the knowledge of sets should

 result in better decision making.